Colon cancer is 100% preventable – but only if it’s caught in time.

 Colonoscopy is a safe, 15- to 30-minute outpatient procedure that allows your physician to examine the lining of the entire colon (large bowel) using a flexible instrument called a colonoscope.
 Early cancers can be detected and easily removed during the procedure, avoiding invasive surgery and saving lives in the process.

-This procedure may be recommended for you if you have experienced certain colon cancer warning signs, if you have an inflammatory bowel disease (IBD) or if you have a history of colon polyps or a close relative with a history of colon cancer.
-Don’t wait.
-Schedule your screening today.
+This procedure may be recommended for you if you are 45* or older, have experienced certain colon cancer warning signs or symptoms, if you have an inflammatory bowel disease (IBD) or if you have a history of colon polyps or a close relative with a history of colon cancer.

 Your colon must be completely clean for the procedure to be accurate and complete.
 Your gastroenterologist will provide you with detailed instructions regarding specific dietary restrictions and preparation to be followed prior to your test.
 In general, our clinical staff will provide you with prep instructions, where to obtain your prep solution and when to start the process.